MrYsLab/telemetrix/docs/python_install.md

 ## INSTALLING PYTHON
 ### Windows Users

-You must use Python 3.7 or greater
+You must use Python 3.7 or greater.

 To install Python 3, go to the
 <a href="https://www.python.org/" target="_blank">Python home page,</a>
 and download the latest Python 3 distribution for your operating system.

-During the installation process, if there is a checkbox to add Python 3.x to your path, make sure it is checked before proceeding with the installation.
+If there is a checkbox to add Python 3.x to your path during the installation process, make sure it is checked before proceeding with the installation.

 ![](./images/windows_python_install.png)